The real build, the plans, and the cut list

 How to make a book latch for a hidden door bookcase

-- I “installed” (i.e., put a ball of) a usb powered WiFi LED strip lights inside of the book.
-These are incredibly cheap on amazon ($7.99).
-To power them, I had a spare portable charger laying around.
+I "installed" (i.e., put a ball of) a USB-powered WiFi LED strip inside of the book.
+To power it, I had a spare portable charger laying around.
 I ran the power cable out of the back of the book and drilled a hole in the shelf so that I could run the charging wire under the shelf to hide the power bank.
 I then cut a few squares out of the front of the book (the part that faces the back of the bookcase, i.e., not the part you see when you look at the bookcase).
-It’s really up to you how many and how large you drill.
+It's really up to you how many and how large you drill.
 I kept adding holes until I got the glow that I was looking for.
 Because the LED strip lights are WiFi enabled I was able to have these lights turn on when I said the Konami Code.
 This creates a glow around the book and indicates which one you need to pull to open the secret door.

-3. To pay for this part of the bookcase door I actually decided to sell my Gold Edition Ocarina of Time N64 games.
-This is hands down my favorite game of all time and so to honor and incorporate it into the project I bought this sound recorder: https://amzn.to/3APqv2D
+To pay for this part of the bookcase door I actually decided to sell my Gold Edition Ocarina of Time N64 games.
+This is hands down my favorite game of all time, so to honor and incorporate it into the project I added a small push-button sound recorder.

 It took some trial and error but the push button version of this device worked perfect.
 I recorded the hidden door sound from Zelda and then tucked the card portion of the device under the book and taped it down.
 The little red button sits snugly under the lip of the book and out of sight.